 Programming the Overhead Press

 OHP progresses slower than other lifts.
-Use 2.5 lb microplates.
+Use microplates for the smallest possible jumps.
 Many lifters increase reps before weight.
 Don't expect the same weekly jumps as squats or deadlifts.

 Overhead Press Strength Standards